-Two of our Trustees worked as volunteer medical doctors at Makeni Government Hospital between 2012 and 2013.
-With support from Makeni Hospital Management Team, they helped to open a small clinical library.
+... when two of our Trustees travelled to Sierra Leone to work as volunteer medical doctors for one year at Makeni Government Hospital.
+With support from Makeni Hospital Management Team, they helped to open a small clinical library in 2013.
 This was opened in response to the lack of access to reference materials available to hospital staff.

 Health workers need access to up-to-date information to be able to provide consistent high-quality healthcare to their patients.
 However, in many hospitals, access to health information is poor.
 Hospital libraries provide free access to life saving educational resources for staff and students.